 21 – In winning the German title last term, Heynckes’ side shut their opponents out 21 times from 34 matches – a record that could yet be beaten this time around.

 22 – Despite the dominance of FCB, their top scorers – Mario Mandzukic and Thomas Muller – only have 22 goals each this season.
 However, an additional three players – Franck Ribery, Mario Gotze and Arjen Robben – have all hit double figures.

 47 – When Bayern were crowned winter champions of Germany, they did so with a record points total, smashing the previous best mark of 42 that was set by themselves a season earlier.

 49 – The current unbeaten run of the Bavarians in the Bundesliga.
 They have not lost in the league since October 2012.

 58 – Bayern’s form over their last 58 matches reads: WWWWWWWWWWWWWWWWLWWWWWWWWWWWDWWWWWWDDWWWWLWWWWDWWWWWWWWWWW

 61 – The goal difference of the Bavarian side is greater than the number of goals any other team in the Bundesliga has even scored.

-87.18 percent - Bayern’s formidable win percentage this season
+87.18% - Bayern’s formidable win percentage this season

-106 – Guardiola’s side has attempted 106 shots in the Champions League this season – more than any other team.
+106 – Guardiola’s side have attempted 106 shots in the Champions League this season – more than any other team.
 Eight of these have hit the frame of the goal, again a competition high figure.

 Follow Robin Bairner on